Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-Utah telemarketing surety bonds are put in place to guarantee that all telemarketers comply with state laws as outlined in Title 13, Chapter 25A of the Utah Code.
-If consumers are wronged as result of the principal’s unlawful business practices, the bond protects them from financial loss up to the full amount of the bond.
+Telemarketers need a surety bond because the Utah Department of Commerce Division of Consumer Protection requires one as a condition of registration.
+These bonds protect consumers by serving as a guarantee telemarketers will comply with state laws as outlined in Title 13, Chapter 25A of the Utah Code.
+If consumers are wronged as result of the principal’s (the telemarketer) unlawful business practices, the bond protects them from financial loss up to the full amount of the bond.
 The principal must reimburse the surety for all damages paid out.

-Telemarketer bonds in Utah remain in full force and effect until canceled.
-These bonds can be renewed from year to year by continuation certificate executed by the surety.
+Telemarketer bonds in Utah must be renewed from annually by continuation certificate executed by the surety for as long as the principal wishes to engage in the business of telemarketing.
 The surety can cancel the bond at any time by giving written notice of cancellation to the Division of Consumer Protection at least 90 days prior to the effective termination date.

 How to become a telemarketer in Utah

 To become a telemarketer in Utah, the applicant must fill out an application form, complete background checks and fingerprinting for required personnel, post a surety bond, pay the registration fee, and outline business scripts/plans/etc.